SampleBar at the Museum of performing arts in Stockholm

 The inventor of the SampleBar is Håkan Lidbo.
 Following a career in electronic music with more than 350 records released within numerous genres, he is now exploring new ideas with the same inexhaustible energy in the fields of interactive art, games, innovations, architecture, society, media, events, and robotics.
 He also founded the Rumtiden Idea Lab in Stockholm Sweden, where his team explore the intersection between new art forms, science, and society.

-We have received funding to create a version of this Swedish innovation for a cultural institution in Kenya in order to protect and safeguard traditional Kenyan music and musical instruments that are facing extinction.
+We have received funding from the Swedish Institute, Creative Force initiative to protect and safeguard traditional Kenyan music and musical instruments that are facing extinction using this innovation.

-During this amazing progress (at least we think so).
-We have been making some films from moments we would like to keep.
+During this amazing project (at least we think so).
+We have been making some films from moments we would like to keep. and share.

 Daniel Mbutch Muhuni